ifremer-bioinformatics/orson/docs/usage.md

 Size of the  FASTA file chunks.

+## BUSCO analysis

+Before annotation processes, if your input file is a transcriptome, ORSON will perform a completness analysis of your transcriptome using [BUSCO](https://busco.ezlab.org/busco_userguide.html).

+### `--lineage`

+Path to the [busco lineage](https://busco.ezlab.org/list_of_lineages.html) matching your transcriptome.

 ## PLAST search

-If you set `--hit_tool` with "PLAST", sequence comparison will be done using [PLAST]().
+If you set `--hit_tool` with "PLAST", sequence comparison will be done using [PLAST](https://doi.org/10.1186/1471-2105-10-329).

 ### `--plast_db`

 Set the path to the PLAST formatted database of your choice.
+The reference database must contain protein sequences.

 ## BLAST search

-If you set `--hit_tool` with "BLAST", sequence comparison will be done using [BLAST]().
+If you set `--hit_tool` with "BLAST", sequence comparison will be done using [BLAST](https://doi.org/10.1016/S0022-2836(05)80360-2).

 ### `--blast_db`

 Set the path to the BLAST formatted database of your choice.
+The reference database must contain protein sequences.

 ## diamond search

-If you set `--hit_tool` with "diamond", sequence comparison will be done using [diamond]().
+If you set `--hit_tool` with "diamond", sequence comparison will be done using [diamond](https://github.com/bbuchfink/diamond).

 ### `--diamond_db`

 Set the path to the diamond formatted database of your choice.
+The reference database must contain protein sequences.

 ## InterProScan analysis

-This process is optional and use [InterProScan]() to provides functional analysis of proteins by classifying them into families and predicting domains and important sites.
+This process is optional and use [InterProScan](https://doi.org/10.1093/bioinformatics/17.9.847) to provides functional analysis of proteins by classifying them into families and predicting domains and important sites.

 ### `--iprscan_enable`